Sensitivities to charged-current nonstandard neutrino interactions at DUNE: Summary and Conclusions

 The results on constraining all of the relevant NSI parameters in this study at the near and far detectors data of DUNE are displayed in Fig. 5.
-The related bounds obtained from the one parameter-at-a-time fits of Fig. \ref{Fig:epsilon} are given in Table I, The results show that DUNE near detector has a stronger potential to constrain the CC NSIs more tightly, better than one order of magnitude in comparison to the existing bounds on these NSI parameters, The bounds obtained from the simulated data of the far detector are, although weaker, than the near detector bounds, however they are a factor of 2 more stronger than the existing bounds.
+The related bounds obtained at 90$\%$ C.L. from the one parameter-at-a-time fits of Fig. \ref{Fig:epsilon} are given in Table I. The results show that DUNE near detector has a stronger potential to constrain the CC NSIs more tightly, better than one order of magnitude in comparison to the existing bounds on the CC NSI parameters at the source and at the detector.
+The bounds obtained from the simulated data of the far detector can also improved by one order of magnitude for some parameters but remain weaker for the others.